Blockchain Statistics for 2024

 Previous reports forecast that the annual revenue of the blockchain industry will reach $20 billion.
 When it comes to blockchain technology market size, reports suggest that it will reach $23.3 billion by 2023 and $39.7 billion in 2025.

-Such rapid blockchain growth statistics are explained by increasing demand for this technology across all industries, from financial services, through consumer and industrial goods, all the way to media, telecom, transport, healthcare, and public services.
+Such rapid blockchain growth is explained by increasing demand for this technology across all industries, from financial services, through consumer and industrial goods, all the way to media, telecom, transport, healthcare, and public services.

 86% of tech-savvy executive teams surveyed by Deloitte said they believe there’s huge business potential in blockchain technology.